Albury railway station: Transport links

 Greyhound Australia operates two services in both directions between Canberra and Melbourne, via Albury station.

 NSW TrainLink operates road coach services from Albury station to Echuca.

 V/Line operates road coach services from Albury station to Kerang, Adelaide, Canberra, Seymour and Wangaratta.

+FlixBus operates road coach services from Albury station to Sydney and Melbourne.

 Heritage listings

 The railway station, initially entered onto the now defunct Register of the National Estate on 21 March 1978, was transferred to the Australian National Heritage List on its establishment in 2012 and its scope widened to include the station and its associated yards with the following statement of significance:

 Albury Railway Station and Yard was particularly important in the movement towards Federation and in the defence of the nation during the Second World War.

 The built fabric at the site is an historical record of outstanding importance as a tangible expression of how the Australian nation was forged with the bringing together of sovereign colonies.
 It demonstrates the notions of colonial division and convergence that underlay, first, the negotiation and, then, the further working out of the federal compact.

 The connection of the New South Wales and Victorian railway systems at Albury-Wodonga gave a dramatic boost to the cause of Federation.
 The connection was a long-heralded and much-vaunted engineering achievement, which was crowned with the architectural triumph of Albury Railway Station Building.
 The connection was, above all else, a political accomplishment, and was perceived as marking a turning point in the movement towards Federation.
 It provided a tangible and inspirational expression of what might develop into a railwayed nation continent.
 Contemporaries hoped the connection would encourage the bond of commerce and lead to revision of ungainly trading arrangements.
 It would, they hoped, help overcome colonial rivalries and jealousies by increasing communication and understanding.
 It would assist the colonies to defend themselves.
 Historians have subsequently built on the rhetoric of the time to confirm the importance of establishing the rail link.
 It is still symbolic that the concepts of national unity in Australia did not receive any dramatic boost until the driving-in of the last spike in the Sydney Melbourne railway at Albury on the border of our two dominant colonies.